hoakbuilds/ctw-token/README.md

 # Confidential Transfer Wrapped Token Program (CTW Token)

-This repository contains a Solana program built with the new SPL Token Extensions, the goal is to give users the ability to perform Confidential Transfers on so-called SPL Token Mints, along with a CLI and a small TS SDK to help potential integrations.
+This repository contains a Solana program built with the new SPL Token Extensions, the goal is to give users the ability to perform Confidential Transfers on SPL Token Mints OR SPL Token Extensions Mints which do not have the Confidential Transfers Extension, along with a CLI and a small TS SDK to help potential integrations.

 ## Program